PREDICT-EPFL/piqp/docs/index.md

 nav_order: 1
 ---

-PIQP is an embedded Proximal Interior Point Quadratic Programming solver, which can solve dense and sparse quadratic programs of the form
+PIQP is a Proximal Interior Point Quadratic Programming solver, which can solve dense and sparse quadratic programs of the form

 $$
 \begin{aligned}